merenlab/merenlab.org/data/DOM-molecular-composition/index.md

 **The purpose of this page** is to provide access to our bioinformatics workflow that predicted compound identifications of molecular features in our study titled "**Bacterial interactions shape the molecular composition of dissolved organic matter**" by Füssel et al.

-In addition to providing transparency in our methods, this workflow can be used as the basis for genomically guided compound prediction in other metabolomics experiments, which will also help refine and validate the approach.
+In addition to providing transparency in our methods and explaining what would have happened [if we were not as stringent in our annotations as we were](#upper-limits-of-formula-annotation-what-if-we-were-less-stringent), this workflow serves **a roadmap for genomically guided compound prediction in other metabolomics experiments through the anvi'o reaction network** implemented in {% include PROGRAM name="anvi-reaction-network" %}.

 </div>